section-engineering-education/engineering-education/articles/deciding-between-mariadb-and-mysql/index.md

 - MariaDB is based on MySQL community version and a [Percona Server](https://www.percona.com/software/mysql-database/percona-server).
 - MariaDB supports many different SQL statements, rules, procedures, functions, modes, and server variables.
 It ships with various plugins such as the MariaDB audit plugin.
 - It has new storage engines such as [XtraDB](https://mariadb.com/kb/en/about-xtradb/), [PBXT](https://mariadb.com/kb/en/pbxt-storage-engine/), [FederatedX](https://mariadb.com/kb/en/about-federatedx/).
-- MariaDB has various new options, extensions, bug fixes, and extensions.
+- MariaDB has various new options, extensions, and bug fixes.

 ### Key features of MySQL Framework
 - Scalability and flexibility - MySQL allows multi-threading which makes it scalable.
 In other words, it can manage a huge amount of data.
 MySQL's flexibility also supports many applications.